qlik-oss/core-assisted-prescription/docs/Scaling.md

 # Scaling

 ## Definition
-We would like to validate that our use-case is able to scale to 100k simultanious users.
+We would like to validate that our use-case is able to scale to 100k simultaneous users.

 This setup will be run in AWS.